thomps9012/thomps9012.github.io/README.md

 ## Project Status

-This project is currently in development to becoming hosted on github pages.
+This project is currently hosted on heroku via: https://rocky-earth-45819.herokuapp.com/.
 Blog posts are being added weekly and the application can be be cloned, downloaded and run on a local host.

 ## Project Screen Shot
 ![Alt text](./assets/images/landingPage.png?raw=true "Home Page of Blog")